mhwlng/dashboard-elite/README.md

 - mudblazor

 The touch screen is connected via hdmi as a secondary monitor.

-So, this will not work on e.g. a tablet or a separate device.
+So, this will NOT work on e.g. a tablet or a separate device.

 The game has to be set to borderless mode.
-Fullscreen mode won't work.
+Fullscreen mode WON'T work.

 The actual on/off state of a button comes from the game.